digitalernachschub/rst-language-server/README.rst

 Testing with Kate
 =================

 Using RST Language Server with `Kate`_ requires the `LSP Client Plugin`_.
 Once the plugin is activated in the settings a new settings symbol named *LSP-Client* appears.
-Click on the section, select the *Use server configuration* tab and paste the following server configuration.
+Click on the section, select the *User Server Settings* tab and paste the following server configuration.

 .. code:: json